infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 --typography-color: var(--global-colors-infinum);
 ```

-## Variable Select
+## Complex attributes

-If you have attributes that are used in the `SelectControl` component by default CSS variable will output the `value` stored in the attribute.
+If you have attributes stored as objects (for example used in the `SelectControl` component), by default CSS variable generator will output the `value` stored in the attribute.
-If you set the variable to `select`, the CSS variable will look for the `variable` key in the manifest options.
+Setting the `variable` key to `select`, the CSS variable generator will look for the `variable` key in the manifest `options` field.

-If the `variable` key is not set in options, the fallback will be the `value` key.
+If the `variable` key is not set in options, the `value` key will be used as fallback.

-> You can write any CSS selector, variable in the custom variable key.
+> You can write any CSS declaration or variable in the custom variable key.

 **Manifest:**
 ```json